raspberrypilearning/dodgeball/en/step_8.md

 --- /hints ---

-You don't need to add any more code to your character - it already knows what to do when it is hit!
+You don't need to add any more code to your character because you used a `broadcast` and it already knows what to do when it receives "hit"!

 --- /task ---